Electrotherapy: How CES Can Help With Anxiety

 Using CES for Anxiety

-A CES device can help make significant improvements in anxiety.
-It can have an even more profound effect when used in conjunction with other support methods, like meditation, breathing exercises and proper nutrition and supplementation.
+It can have an even more profound effect when used with other support methods, like meditation, breathing exercises, and proper nutrition and supplementation.

 How to Purchase a CES Device

-• FDA approved devices (requires a doctor's prescription): these include devices like Alpha-Stim and Fisher Wallace
+• FDA-approved devices (requires a doctor's prescription): these include devices like Alpha-Stim and Fisher Wallace

 • Non-FDA approved devices (no prescription needed): these include devices such as Oasis Pro and CES Ultra

-The FDA approved devices typically cost much more than their non-approved counterparts.
-It is possible to have your health insurance cover your FDA approved CES device but this would need to be something discussed with your doctor and health insurance provider.
+It is possible to have your health insurance cover your FDA-approved CES device, but this would need to be discussed with your doctor and health insurance provider.

 You can learn more about the products mentioned in this article directly from the manufacturer's websites below: